data-6-berkeley/su21/syllabus.md

 Homeworks, like all course material, can be accessed by clicking the correct link on the course website.
 Clicking on the "Homework 3" link, for example, will bring you to a copy of the Homework 3 notebook in your own DataHub.
 This is where you will work on the assignment.
 Once you're done, you will run the very last cell in the assignment to generate a `.zip` file, which you will then upload to Gradescope so that we can grade it.
 This process will be walked through in lecture and in the first assignment.

-There will be 9 homework assignments, which corresponds to roughly one per week.
-In general, homework assignments will be released on Thursday evening, and will be due the following Thursday at 11:59PM.
+There will be 5 homework assignments, which corresponds to roughly one per week.
+In general, homework assignments will be released on Wednesday evening, and will be due the following Monday at 11 PM.
 See the Policies section for our extensions and late submissions policy, as well as our homework drop policy.

 Homework assignments are meant to be completed individually, but we encourage you to discuss approaches with others; see our Academic Honesty policy below.
-We may have a couple group-based or presentation-based homework assignments; this is TBD.

 ### Office Hours and Ed

-In addition to lecture and lab, we will host three office hours per week.
-In office hours, you'll get a chance to ask questions about and (hopefully) work with your peers on assignments.
-You'll also be able to ask conceptual questions about lecture material.
+In addition to lecture and lab, we will host office hours each week.
+In office hours, you’ll get a chance to ask questions about and (hopefully) work with your peers on assignments.
+You’ll also be able to ask conceptual questions about lecture material.

 While office hours are not mandatory, we highly recommend attending them regularly as they'll very likely cut down on the time you'll need to spend on homeworks.